 I started singing at the age of three and always played piano and listened to music.
 Wanting to be a trained singer and musician, I became a voice major at the University of Maryland and went on to complete a Doctorate of Musical Arts at UNC-Greensboro in North Carolina in 2002.
 I later taught at two colleges and ran a private piano and vocal studio out of my home.

-Seeking an opportunity to teach overseas, my first position was teaching K-12 music at QSI in Kyiv, Ukraine.
+Seeking an opportunity to teach overseas, my first position was teaching K-12 music in Ukraine.
 I later taught PYP music in the UK before coming to Nanjing to teach DP Music at NFLS IB Centre in Nanjing, China.

-I have multiple roles at NFLS IB Centre: teaching Diploma 1 and 2 Music, Theory of Knowledge, general Music to Pre-IB and Pre-AL (Senior 1) students and supervising the Extended Essay, CAS activities and all extra-curricular music events.
+I teach Diploma 1 and 2 Music, Theory of Knowledge, general Music to Pre-IB and Pre-AL (Senior 1) students.
+I've also supervised the Extended Essay, assisted with CAS activities and all extra-curricular music events.
 Throughout the school year, students prepare for and participate in two NFLS Arts Festivals, the Drama Festival, school-wide talent shows, assemblies and other concerts.

 I have also established the music curriculum and resourced the program; buying equipment, books and sourcing music software applications for student use.

 Serving in such a variety of capacities keeps the job interesting.
 Especially witnessing the creative energy the students demonstrate in directing, composing and playing music.
-By offering music, students learn a variety of skills that will undoubtedly serve them in other areas of their life such as self-discipline, stage presentation and self-confidence.
+By offering music, students learn a variety of skills that will undoubtedly serve them in other areas of their life (for example, building self-discipline, stage presentation and self-confidence).

 There are several benefits to working here at the NFLS IB Centre.
 First, our Centre Principal is very enthusiastic and supportive toward the Arts, secondly, the students’ aptitude and hunger for artistic expression is always gratifying and third, the Centre has supported purchasing the instruments and other equipment needed in order to sustain and grow the Arts Centre here at NFLS.